RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-04-12-newsletter.md

 **[New software TopoStats accelerates DNA discoveries](https://www.sheffield.ac.uk/news/new-software-topostats-accelerates-dna-discoveries)**

-A new software package allowing scientists to quantify how small circles of DNA change their structure has been developed by researchers at universities in the UK and Germany.
+A new software package allowing scientists to quantify how small circles of DNA change their structure has been developed by researchers at universities in the UK and Germany. <br />
+[Bob Turner](https://rse.shef.ac.uk/contact/bob-turner/) of the UoS RSE team has been involved with this project.

 ### Future events